RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 - _For a gold customer, and a dispute amount over 500, the risk is medium._

-### Functional Solution:
+### Functional Requirements:

 Have business rules that will take into account consistent criteria defined to assess risk and automate processing.
-The business user must have the ability to change these criteria anytime if needed, and apply the changes according to the release process of Pecunia corp..
+The business user must have the ability to change these criteria anytime if needed, and apply the changes according to the release process of Pecunia Corp..

 ### Non Functional: